-The District places no limit on the amount it may invest.
-The investment in U.S. Bank Commercial Paper represents 100% of the District's total investments.
+The District places no limit on the amount it may invest in any one fund.
+The investments in U.S. Bank Commercial Paper are 61% of the District's total investments.
+The District's investments in Florida PRIME is 39% of the District's total investments.

-The types of deposits and investments and their level of risk exposure as of September 30, 2021 were typical of these items during the fiscal year then ended.
+The types of deposits and investments and their level of risk exposure as of September 30, 2023 were typical of these items during the fiscal year then ended.
 The District considers any decline in fair value for certain investments to be temporary.